davew-msft/2019AzureMigrateYourApps/Lab1-MigrateYourData/README.md

 2. Find the resource of type 'Azure Database Migration Service' and click it.
 3. Back out to the overall resources view and open the `sqldms` or the `Azure Database Migration Service`.
 4. Click on `Create new migration project`

-- Project name: `tailwind`
+5. Project name: `tailwind`
-- Source server type: `SQL Server`
+6. Source server type: `SQL Server`
-- Target server type: `Azure SQL Database `
+7. Target server type: `Azure SQL Database `
-- Type of activity: `Offline data migration`
+8. Type of activity: `Offline data migration`
-- Click Save
+9. Click Save

-1. Click `Create and run activity`
+10. Click `Create and run activity`

 ##### Migration Wizard

-1. Source Detail
+1. Source Detai

-- Source SQL Server Instance Name: The IP Address of your SQL Server VM
+   1. Source SQL Server Instance Name: The IP Address of your SQL Server VM
-- Authentication type: `SQL Authentication`
+   2. Authentication type: `SQL Authentication`
-- User: migrateadmin
+   3. User: migrateadmin
-- Password: 'AzureMigrateTraining2019#'
+   4. Password: 'AzureMigrateTraining2019#'
-- Uncheck the encrypt connection box
+   5. Uncheck the encrypt connection box
-- Select Target
+2. Select Target
-- Full name of the Azure SQL instance
+   1. Full name of the Azure SQL instance

-- Authentication type: `SQL Authentication`
+   2. Authentication type: `SQL Authentication'
-- User: migrateadmin
+   3. User: migrateadmin
-- Password: 'AzureMigrateTraining2019#'
+   4. Password: 'AzureMigrateTraining2019#'
-- Click save
+3. Click save

-1. Select `tailwind` database from the source
+4. Select `tailwind` database from the source
-2. Select Target Database
+5. Select Target Database
-3. Select all tables.
+6. Select all tables.
-4. Give a name to the migration activity and don't validate the database.
+7. Give a name to the migration activity and don't validate the database.
-5. Run the migration
+8. Run the migration

-Once complete you all your data will be migrated from the VM instance of SQL to Azure SQL DB.
+**<u>Congratulations!</u>**  You have successfully migrated from the VM instance of SQL to Azure SQL DB!
 You can check to see the data is there by using the portal based query tool.

 1. Click on your resource group
 2. Click on your Azure SQL DB database